nild-ds/T20-Data-analysis-project/README.md

    Connected all the datasets with based on some defined primary keys such as team and match ids.
 Also, created some measures, calculated columns and parameters using DAX.

 #  Building the Dashboard
    Built the Interactive Dashboard in MS Power BI Desktop for data visualization.
+With this dashboard we can analyse the players performance and select top 11 players.